reimagined/hacker-news-resolve/README.md

 ### Authentication

-We can create users and get list of users.
+We can create users and get a list of users.
-The last server-side issue is to implement registration and authorization.
+The last server-side issue is implementing registration and authentification.

-Install necessary packages.
+Install the necessary packages.

 ```bash
 npm install --save body-parser jsonwebtoken uuid
 ```

-Implement the `getUserByName` util function that uses the `executeQuery` function passed with express request:
+Implement the `getUserByName` util function that uses the `executeQuery` function passed with the express request.

 ```js
 // ./server/extendExpress.js